eminmeydanoglu/ultimate-agent-memory/README.md

 # Memory MCP Server with mem0

 A local-first [MCP](https://modelcontextprotocol.io/introduction) server with persistent memory powered by [mem0](https://mem0.ai).
-Works with VS Code Copilot, Cursor, and other MCP clients.
+Works with your favorite agents and IDEs.

 ## Architecture